tluijken/tluijken.github.io/_posts/2023-04-05-functional-programming-in-csharp.md

     .Map(Add(32));
 ```

+By implementing a declarative approach that utilizes immutable values, we now
-We now have a conversion from celsius to fahrenheit, using a declaritive way,
+have a clear and concise conversion from Celsius to Fahrenheit that is easy to
-using immutable values.
-It is easy to read, and far less error prone.
+read and far less prone to errors.

 > But that seems like a lot of work, for such a simple task Thomas.

-For this simple example it is, but remember that these functions we made are
+While it may seem like a lot of work for such a simple task, it's important to
-generic and can be packaged and re-used across multiple project.
+keep in mind that the functions we created can be packaged and reused across
+multiple projects.
+This makes the investment of time and effort in creating them
+well worth it in the long run, as it can lead to greater efficiency and
+consistency in your codebase.

 # Functional validation
-Let's take a bigger example, validating a dutch phone number.
-We're not going to
+Now, let's consider a larger example: validating a Dutch phone number.
+While we
-use regular expressions here, but the the sake of demonstration, we'll use an
+won't be using regular expressions in this example, we'll provide an imperative
-imperative implementation.
+implementation to illustrate the concept.

 ```csharp
 private static bool ValidateDutchPhoneNumberImperative(string dutchPhoneNumber)